Policy Owner: CISO

 Removal & adjustment

 Access rights are removed promptly upon termination of employment or contract, or when no longer needed.
-Maximum allowable time for access termination: 24 business hours.
+The removal SLA is tiered by the nature of the separation:

 Provisioning, deprovisioning, change procedure